-- Invite local landmarks, health care systems, and other local establishments to “go blue” March 3-12, 2023 (or any time in March).
+- Invite local landmarks, health care systems, and other local establishments to “go blue” in March.
 Visit the Colon Cancer Coalition's website for a toolkit on how to turn your town blue!

 - Request a proclamation from your city or town!
 Contact your mayor’s office to have your community recognize March as Colorectal Cancer Awareness Month.

 - Sign up for Call-on Congress updates to learn more about how to take action around CRC policy on Capitol Hill!

 - Check out Fight CRC’s free educational materials and learn how you can share them in your local community as a Resource Champion!

 In 2022 we joined Colon Cancer Coalition, and ACS to learn more on how submit a proclamation for your state or city, ask a local landmark to go blue for colorectal cancer awareness, or simple ways to share your story to raise awareness and make a difference.